 Margate: Victoria Smith has performed alongside bands such as M.I.A, The XX, Soulwax, Jamie T, Miles Kane, Glasvegas, The Big Pink and many more during her time as a professional drummer.
 Drawing on all of this experience she is able to help develop her student’s drumming ability, building courses of lessons suited to each individual student.
 Click here to find out more about her drum tuition in Margate.

-Manchester: Louis Reilly is a professional drum teacher based in Manchester, offering drum tuition to students of all learning abilities including complete beginners.
+Manchester: Peter Simons is a professional drum teacher based in Manchester, offering drum tuition to students of all learning abilities including complete beginners.
 You can find out more about his drum lessons by visiting Drum Lessons Manchester.

 Nottingham: James Sykes offers lessons to students based in Nottingham, helping both beginners and more advanced students to progress on the drums through individually tailored courses of lessons.
 Click here find out more about his drum tuition in Nottingham.